-The Top Indicators That a Roofing Company Will Fail and How to Avoid It
+The Top Indicators That Roofing Companies Will Fail and How to Avoid It

 Running a roofing business can be a difficult undertaking.
-There are so many different components to keep track of when running a roofing company that it can be easy to let things that may seem unimportant slip by.
-However, the most common of these little slip ups can stack up and contribute to a company that ultimately fails to be profitable.
+There are so many different components to keep track of when running a company that it can be easy to let things that may seem unimportant slip by.
+However, the most common of these little slip ups can stack up and contribute to many reasons that roofing companies fail to be profitable.

 Avoid this from the start.
 Read our tip sheet, The 5 Warning Signs of a Struggling Roofing Business.